 If you have absorbed this idea, it's possible that you may feel guilty about being interested in sex, enjoying sex or just sex in general.
-Laura M. Brotherson has penned the term "Good Girl Syndrome" to explain and expound on these feelings.39
+Laura M. Brotherson has penned the terms "Good Girl Syndrome" and "Good Boy Syndrome" to explain and expound on these feelings.39